About Kevin Kramer

 Kramer was elected to the first Louisville/Jefferson County Metro Council in November 2002.

 In January of 2006, Kramer was elected and served as the Metro Council President.
-He currently is the vice chair of Budget Committee as well as vice chair of the Government Oversight & Audit Committee and is a member of the newly formed Equity and Inclusion Committee.
+He currently is the vice chair of Budget Committee and is a member of the Labor and Economic Development and Equity and Inclusion Committees.

 A graduate of St. Xavier High school, Councilman Kramer holds a Bachelor of Arts degree in history from Bellarmine University and a Master’s in Education degree from the University of Louisville.